-Warren Frost: ‘Twin Peaks & Seinfeld’ Actor Passes
+Warren Frost: ‘Twin Peaks’ & ‘Seinfeld’ Actor Passes

 After the war, Frost settled in New York City and worked behind the scenes as stage manager and floor director for the critically-acclaimed weekly live drama, Philico Playhouse.
 The young man worked alongside acting greats like George Roy Hill, Sidney Lumet, and John Frankenheimer.

 He would later star in The Mating Game with Debbie Reynolds and It Started With a Kiss with Tony Randall.
-In 1988, he was a fixture on CBS daytime drama, As the World Turns.
-The following year he bagged a prominent role on Twin Peaks as doctor in the small town of very strange occurrences.
+In 1988, he was a fixture on the CBS daytime drama As the World Turns.
+The following year, he bagged a prominent role on Twin Peaks as a doctor in the small town of very strange occurrences.

 He never caught the acting bug, but #WhiteSox's Lucas Giolito has close family ties to #Seinfeld, #TwinPeaks & more: https://t.co/3Cj7PjqCHm pic.twitter.com/bZ3sDF1O7W